cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ```

 This is done by `cdr`ing ("`rest`ing" in the case of Clojure) down a list and `cons`ing up the result.
-It applies f to the first element of the list, and combines the result with f mapped to the rest of the list.
+It applies f to the first element of the list, and combines (`cons`) the result with f mapped to the rest of the list.
 The recursion breaks if the collection is empty.
-The evaluator has a lot of these type of recursive definitions as well.
+The evaluator has a lot of these type of recursive definitions as well so it is crucial to understand.

 The seven forms above (`map` is not a primitive) are all the primitives you need to create a meta-circular evaluator.